 Is There a Solution to Browser Fingerprinting?

 - Do not use one browser for everything: separate your activities according to browsers.
 That way, each browser has a unique fingerprint and cannot be interlinked.
-This means you can seperate your download behavior from your social media behavior, for example.
+This means you can separate your download behavior from your social media behavior, for example.

 - Don’t log into an account that contains your personal information with a browser that you use for anonymous purposes.